heremaps/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

 # Module 6: Location Services with AWS Lambda for Web Applications

 This module is an optional extension to the popular [AWS Workshop Series for building web applications](https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication).
-This module picks up directly after the optional 5th module in the series and requires completion of modules 1 through 4.
+This module picks up directly after the 5th module in the series and requires completion of modules 1 through 4.

 In this 6th module you are going to learn about extending your web applications with serverless applications from the AWS Serverless Application Repository (SAR).